• About

 Dragging the handle horizontally conflicts with vertical page scroll, causing the page to judder behind the gesture.

-Neither of these problems exists on desktop, where a mouse cursor is precise and weightless.
-On mobile, the interaction needs a different approach entirely.
+Neither exists on desktop, where a cursor is precise and weightless.
+Mobile surfaces a whole category of issues that don't exist at cursor scale.

 A better comparison slider for mobile — before